Social Security Tips

 - Form 4070A (Employee’s Daily Record of Tips)

-- Any other similar form of an employer’s own design
+- Any other similar form of an employer’s own design.

-The employer’s responsibilities regarding tips are to:
+The employer’s responsibilities regarding Social Security tips are to:

 - Ensure employees are paid a high enough hourly wage that it meets the federal or state minimum wage requirement once tips are included.

-- Give the tip amount to the employee when one is paid via credit or debit card transaction.
+- Give the tip amount to the employee when one is paid via a credit or debit card transaction.

 - Portion out pooled tips according to formal or informal arrangements.